-The file "ps\guide.ps" in the /docs/psdoc subdirectory of the gnuplot source distribution contains more examples of the enhanced syntax.
+The file "ps_guide.ps" in the /docs/psdoc subdirectory of the gnuplot source distribution contains more examples of the enhanced syntax, as does the demo enhanced_utf8.dem

 Environment

 A number of shell environment variables are understood by gnuplot.
 None of these are required, but may be useful.